Dead pool

 A dead pool, also known as a deadpool or death pool, is a game of prediction which involves guessing when someone will die.
 Sometimes it is a bet where money is involved.

 Modern application

 In the early 20th century, dead pools were popular in dangerous sports such as motorsport, for example the first edition of the Indianapolis 500.

 Variants

-A typical modern dead pool might have players pick out celebrities who they think will die within the year.
-Most games start on January 1 and run for 12 months, although there are some variations on game length and timing.
+A modern dead pool typically has players choose celebrities they think will die within the year.
+Most begin on January 1 and run for 12 months, though variations exist.

-In 2000, website Fucked Company claimed to be a "dot-com dead pool" which invited users to predict the next Internet startups to fail during that era's dot com bust.
-The site itself folded in 2007 after a long history as a target for strategic lawsuits against public participation by companies.
+In 2000, the website Fucked Company described itself as a "dot-com dead pool," inviting users to predict which Internet startups would fail during the dot com bust.
+The site folded in 2007 after years of being targeted by strategic lawsuits against public participation.

 Because of the high body count in the first seven seasons of the popular fantasy television series Game of Thrones, dead pools were launched for its final season.

-Application in contemporary society

-Britain's premier dead pool in recent years has been the Derby Dead Pool, which has run for over 25 years and received an article detailing its players on the BBC website.

-The Rotten.com Dead Pool, formerly largest in the world, uses NNDB as its source of qualified celebrities, and as arbiter of their life status.

-The concept and success strategies are also detailed in a (previously) annual guide called The Dead Pool, written by KQRS-FM radio personality Mike Gelfand and author Mike Wilkinson.
-KQRS-FM in Minneapolis/St. Paul, Minnesota also does an annual on air dead pool contest, where show hosts and listeners will attempt to pick which celebrity will die in that calendar year.